 Sempervivum tabuliforme, Aeonium berthelotianum, Sempervivum berthelotianum

-Aeonium tabuliforme is a succulent biennial or perennial succulent that forms a nearly flat, compact rosette of overlapping leaves.
-The rosette grows up to 18 inches (45 cm) in diameter and up to 2 inches (5 cm) tall, of overlapping leaves.
-The leaves are fleshy, light green, up to 16 inches (15 cm) long and up to 1.6 inches (4 cm) wide.
-Its small, starry, yellow flowers appear in late spring in a raceme up to 24 inches (60 cm) tall.
+Aeonium tabuliforme is a biennial or perennial succulent that forms a nearly flat, compact rosette of overlapping leaves.
+The rosette grows up to 18 inches (45 cm) in diameter.
+Leaves are fleshy, light green, up to 16 inches (15 cm) long, and up to 1.6 inches (4 cm) wide.
+Its small, starry, yellow flowers appear in late spring in erect, up to 24 inches (60 cm) tall stem.

 How to Grow and Care